The succulent terrarium is a fresh take on an old classic.

 Then, for a bit of verticality – so your arrangement doesn’t look flat – you can look to the Sedum (Burro’s Tail) group, the Crassula Jade Plants, and the Kalanchoe Paddle Plants.

-To be honest, I don’t think you can’t go too wrong with grabbing a mix of small variety assorted succulents.
+To be honest, I don’t think you can’t go too wrong with grabbing a mix of small assorted succulents.
 Provided they stay small, they’re all pretty likely to work together!

 How to Care for a Succulent Terrarium